NoobCoderLucas/My-Data-Structure-And-Algorithm-Activities/README.md

 2.Search for a Student’s Grade:
 Users can search for a student's grade by entering their name.
 The application will display the student’s name, grade, and whether they passed or failed based on a grade threshold of 75.

-###Display All Students and Grades:
+3.Display All Students and Grades:
 The application displays all student records sorted alphabetically by name.
 It shows the student's name, grade, and pass/fail status based on the grade threshold.

-3.Delete Student:
+4.Delete Student:
 Users can delete a student's record by entering their name.
 The record is removed from the tree, ensuring the student no longer appears in the system.

-4.Exit the System:
+5.Exit the System:
 Users can choose to exit the application at any time, closing the program gracefully.

 Why I Made This Application: